Expertise

 Biography

-Dr. Stephanie Madden is an assistant professor of public relations and has a passion for advocacy and social justice issues.
-Her research focuses on the intersections between activism, risk and crisis communication, public safety, and social media.
+Dr. Stephanie Madden is an associate professor of public relations and has a passion for advocacy and social justice issues.
+Her research focuses on amplifying marginalized voices and bringing stigmatized issues, such as gender-based violence, into a larger discussion within public relations.
+Her research, teaching and service focus on using public relations to drive positive social change and build community at both organizational and societal levels through trauma-informed approaches.

-Prior to pursuing her Ph.D., Dr. Madden was a full-time researcher at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), a Department of Homeland Security Center of Excellence.
+Prior to pursuing her Ph.D., Madden was a full-time researcher at the National Consortium for the Study of Terrorism and Responses to Terrorism, a Department of Homeland Security Center of Excellence.
 During this time, she helped to develop a FEMA-accredited risk and crisis communication training and conducted research on FEMA's Wireless Emergency Alert system.

 Publications